FoxyStoat/feed-reader-testing/README.md

 ### How to run this Application?

-Clone or download this repo, unzip and open index.html file in a browser.
+Clone or download this repo to your local machine, unzip and open index.html file in a browser.
 Alternately, click [here](https://foxystoat.github.io/feed-reader-testing/) to view the finished project.
 If you would like to view the test suits, they are written in the feedreader.js file within jasmine/spec folder.